Nine tips to get you ready for cold water swimming

 Swimming outdoors in winter is very different to doing it in the summer.
 You will spend a lot more time preparing and re-warming than you will in the water.
 It’s hard to do enough swimming for fitness or training purposes.
 Instead, the benefits are social and for your wellbeing.
 Anecdotally, it boosts your mood and reduces stress, and it may help people with certain mental health conditions – and there are plausible scientific reasons why plunging into cold water delivers these benefits.

-For more cold water training tips, check out the cold water section on our website.
+For more cold water information, check out the cold water section on our website.